PTG's 21st Annual Tat Days Event

 From rocking chairs on the front porch to quaint parlors, the Lambuth Inn is a popular destination for guests looking for historic charm and old-world feel.
 Stroll through the gardens to nearby Inspiration Point.
 The inn was built in 1921 and renovated in 2018.
 Also called Lake Junaluska’s “stately lady,” it is listed on the National Register of Historic Places.

-Estimated Basic Costs for 2023, meals and lodging include the appropriate NC Sales, Dining, & Lodging Taxes
+Estimated Basic Costs for 2023, class (registration) fees, with meals and lodging pricing include the appropriate NC Sales, Dining, & Lodging Taxes

 $120.00 Registration Fee (2 Days of classes, helps pay the teachers and classroom rental)